-Meditation may seem a little out there, maybe a little crunchy, and maybe just a yoga thing, but it’s also one of the most widely used self-care tools the world has to offer.
-Its indisputable benefits keep it on the top of trending topics and have won over the likes of media leader Arianna Huffington (who has an online meditation course), productivity guru Tim Ferriss, and bigwigs like Russell Simmons and David Lynch.
+Meditation may seem a little out there, maybe a little crunchy, and maybe just a yoga thing, but it's also one of the most widely used self-care tools the world has to offer.
+Its indisputable benefits keep it on the top of trending topics and have won over the likes of media leader Arianna Huffington (who has an online meditation course), productivity guru Tim Ferriss, and director David Lynch.

 And what isn't it?